azerion/gamedock-sdk/docs/console/game/splashscreen/campaign/index.md

     - **Start Date** Campaign Start Date
     - **End Date** Campaign End Date
         -***Check for UTC*** - Note that you can set in the dropdown the send parameter to use user's local time or UTC time
-    - **Delay** Splashscreen from the campaign will not be shown for this period
+    - **Delay** Splashscreen from the campaign will not be shown for this period.
+This is the delay the server will take to resend the splashscreen
     - **Delay unit** The time unit for the delay.
 This can range from second to month -***Show on game demand*** - Note that you can set in the dropdown if the campaign will be shown immidiately or on game demand
     - **Priority** Set the priority whenever multiple splashscreens are triggered at the same time